 Weak IPO market weighs heavily

 With the latest approvals in place, there are as many as 62 companies with regulatory go-aheads to launch IPOs.
 This is an abnormally high number for IPO pipeline and several of these companies are likely to decide against launching their IPOs in a weak market.
 Earlier this month, the validity of SEBI observation lapsed for Barbeque Nation Hospitality.
-Similar fate is feared for Indian Renewable Energy Development Agency (IREDA), Patel Infrastructure, and Krishna Institute of Medical Sciences whose 12 month window to launch public offers is coming to an end in Q1 2019.
+Similar fate is feared for Indian Renewable Energy Development Agency (IREDA), Patel Infrastructure, and Krishna Institute of Medical Sciences.
+The 12 month window to launch public offers for these companies is coming to an end in Q1 2019.
 Here is a more refined list of upcoming IPOs in 2019.
 These companies have more likelihood of launching their IPOs.